 Missing the filing deadline or not submitting your return by the tax extension deadline can result in penalties imposed by the IRS.
 They charge 5% of the taxes due for each month or part of the month that the tax return is not filed.

-20. Even if you have already left the US you should still file and you can still collect your tax refund
+22. Even if you have already left the U.S., it is still important to file, and you can still collect your tax refund

 Made a mistake on your tax return?
-You can fix it by filing an amended tax return.
+Forgot a form?
+Misreported income?
+You can fix it by filing an amended tax return (Form 1040-X) to ensure your record stays clean with the IRS.

 A tax return can be considered ‘incorrect’ or ‘incomplete’ for a variety of different reasons.
 Simple things like forgetting to sign a form, to big issues like misreporting income, or incorrectly calculating a deduction can all affect the validity of a tax return.
 Learn more here.